Customisable tours to suit your taste. Our private tours allow your group to have an educated guide all to yourselves.

 Many of the historical sites of interest in Edinburgh are covered, including the world-famous Royal Mile.
 You also visit inside the beautiful St Giles Cathedral.
 The tour ends at the world-famous National Galleries of Scotland.
-This intimate Edinburgh walking tour ties together history, culture, and provides insider information from the Usher family, who gave Scotland’s capital Usher Hall – also where our tour begins.
+This intimate Edinburgh walking tour ties together history, culture, and provides insider information from the Usher family, who donated the Usher Hall to Scotland’s capital – also where our tour begins.

 Our Edinburgh Tour